Coursera 강의 “Machine Learning with TensorFlow on Google Cloud Platform” 중 다섯 번째 코스인 Art and Science of Machine Learning의 강의노트입니다.

 Learning rate and batch size

-controls the size of the step in weight space- If too
+- Learning ratecontrols the size of the step in weight space- If too small, training will take alongtime

 - If too

-controls the number of samples that gradient is calculated on- If too
+- The batch sizecontrols the number of samples that gradient is calculated on- If too small, training willbouncearound

 - If too